LIX: Implicitly Infusing Spatial Geometric Prior Knowledge into Visual Semantic Segmentation for Autonomous Driving: Methodology

 We begin by computing two Gram matrices $\boldsymbol{T}_k={\boldsymbol{F}}_k^{\mathcal{T}} {{\boldsymbol{F}}_k^{\mathcal{T}}}^{\top}\in\mathbb{R}^{C^{\mathcal{T}}\times C^{\mathcal{T}}}$ and $\boldsymbol{S}_k={\boldsymbol{F}}_k^{\mathcal{S}} {{\boldsymbol{F}}_k^{\mathcal{S}}}^{\top}\in\mathbb{R}^{C^{\mathcal{T}}\times C^{\mathcal{T}}}$, reflecting the similarities between pairs of examples based on the representations contained in ${\boldsymbol{F}}_k^{\mathcal{T}}$ and ${\boldsymbol{F}}_k^{\mathcal{S}}$ \cite{nguyen2020wide}.
 Their HSIC measure is subsequently computed as follows \cite{ma2020hsic}:

-which statistically quantifies the dependences between $\boldsymbol{T}_k$ and $\boldsymbol{S}_k$.
+which statistically quantifies dependences between $\boldsymbol{T}_k$ and $\boldsymbol{S}_k$.
 CKA further normalizes the HSIC measures using the following expression:

-A CKA measure approaching 1 indicates that the intermediate features in the teacher and student DNN models tend to be consistent.
+A CKA measure approaching 1 indicates that the intermediate features in teacher and student networks tend to be consistent.
 In our task, this suggests that the spatial geometric prior knowledge learned by the data-fusion teacher networks at the feature level is likely to have been implicitly infused into the single-modal student network.
 Therefore, the feature distillation loss can be formulated as follows:

 where $\boldsymbol{T}_{k,n}$ and $\boldsymbol{S}_{k,n}$ are yielded using the $n$-th pair of recalibrated teacher and student feature maps, respectively, and $N$ denotes the total number of feature maps.
 The quantitative comparisons of the above-mentioned feature consistency measurement methods are provided in Sect. \ref{sec.fd_ablation}.